rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 For a COV problems we cannot write a general recipe like solve $f'(x) = 0$ because finding an $f(x)$ that minimizes $J[f(x)]$ is a harder problem than finding an $x$ that minimizes $f(x)$.
-We therefore have to proceed by identifying special cases of $J[f]$ and developing special equations for them.
+We therefore have to proceed by identifying special cases of $J[f]$ and tailoring equations for them.
 The most common special case is one where
 $J$ depends on the _integral_ of a function $L()$ which is itself a function only of $x$, $y =f(x)$ and $y'= f'(x)$.
 That is